BookStackApp/BookStack/dev/docs/portable-zip-file-format.md

 #### Image

+- `id` - Number, optional, original ID for the page from exported system.
 - `name` - String, required, name of image.
 - `file` - String reference, required, reference to image file.
+- `type` - String, required, must be 'gallery' or 'drawio'

-File must be an image type accepted by BookStack (png, jpg, gif, webp)
+File must be an image type accepted by BookStack (png, jpg, gif, webp).
+Images of type 'drawio' are expected to be png with draw.io drawing data embedded within it.

 #### Attachment